 There are money-making arbitrage opportunities, large and small, every single day.
 Take some time out of your week and dedicate at least one hour to figure one out.

-I’ve spoken to dozens of employees from Uber, Lyft, Pinterest, and so forth and the majority of them will be selling some stock at the end of 2019 and selling more stock in the beginning of 2020 to minimize their tax liability and diversify their wealth.
+I’ve spoken to dozens of employees from from tech companies who recently IPOed.
+A majority of them will be selling some stock to diversify their wealth.

 It is my belief there is a window of opportunity to buy property right now when rates are down, fears of a recession are high, and a flood of money will be looking for a more stable asset.
 Recognize arbitrage opportunities every day!